 2.3.1.
 To grow organoids in a protein matrix, seed organoids at a concentration of 1 organoid/L in collagen type 1 diluted to 87% or in basement membrane extracted from Engelbreth-Holm-Swarm mouse sarcoma.
 While working with samples, keep on ice.

+2.3.2.
+To freeze organoids, transfer the desired volume to a separate centrifuge tube.
+Spin down at 450 x g for 5 min.
+Aspirate media, then add the same volume of 90% FBS/10% DMSO.
+Resuspend the organoids, then aliquot into cryotubes.
+Transfer to -80 ˚C, then to liquid nitrogen within one week.

+2.3.3.
+To thaw, warm in a 37 ˚C water bath for one min.
+Centrifuge at 450 x g for five minutes, then aspirate freezing media.
+Rinse with sterile DPBS, then centrifuge again.
+Aspirate DPBS and add organoid media.

-Pipette 50 µL (50 organoids) into each well of the low adhesion plate.
+Pipette 50 µL (50 organoids) into each well of the low adhesion plate (Figure 1I).

 Add 150 µL of organoid media to bring the total working volume to 200 µL.
 Organoid media consists of 1% penicillin-streptomycin and 1% insulin-transferrin-selenium (ITS) in DMEM/F12 media.